COMMONWEALTH PREVENTION ALLIANCE

 The Corporation shall be a non-profit corporation organized under the laws of the Commonwealth of Pennsylvania, and its purposes shall be to promote the establishment of a system of communication, support, professional development, advocacy and sharing of services/resources among prevention programs and people in the State.
 The Corporation intends to study, discuss, make recommendations, and where appropriate, take action on issues of concern to people involved in prevention activities.

 Section 3.
 Location.

 Section 4.
 Fiscal Year.

-The Corporation’s fiscal year shall be July 1 to June 30 of each year.
+The Corporation’s fiscal year shall be January 1 through December 31 of each year.

 Section 1.
 Membership.

 Members are individuals and organizations that shall be:

 - required to pay annual dues

 - entitled to vote at the annual meeting, and

 - invited to participate actively in CPA Committee work.

 Section 3.
 Dues.

 The Directors shall determine the amount of dues annually.
 One person shall be limited to one membership per year.
 All membership terms are from January 1 to December 31 and must be renewed annually.
 The directors will determine a discounted student rate.